 - Temporary filling to protect the tooth

 The impression is sent to the dental technician.
-This person produces the inlays in the dental laboratory.
-The fabrication takes approx. 7 days at an external dental laboratory.
+The inlays are produced in the dental laboratory.
+The production takes approx. 7 days at an external dental laboratory.

-- Temporary filling is carefully removed and the tooth defect is cleaned
+- The temporary filling is carefully removed and the tooth defect is cleaned

-- The inlay is fixed with cement or plastic adhesive.
+- The inlay is attatched with a cement or composite adhesive.

 - Excess cement or adhesive is thoroughly removed

 - The tooth contacts are checked and adjusted if necessary.

 The two treatment appointments can be combined into one day.

 The first part of the treatment is performed in the morning.
 After that, the patient has a break for a few hours.
 During this time, the inlays are produced in the dental laboratory.